gchenfc/RAW-AIR/README.md

 * [ ] Brush tool-rest
   * [x] Brush-to-arm mount
   * [x] Tool-rest
+    * [ ] Fix issue where after ~1hr of operation the servos get tired and might miss the tool-rest
   * [ ] Paint bucket
-* [ ] Make brush/arm trajectories so that they don't crash into the mullions
+* [x] Make brush/arm trajectories so that they don't crash into the mullions
-* [ ] Fix bug where sometimes if the callback isn't called (e.g. manually disrupted) then the state machine won't proceed
+* [x] Fix bug where sometimes if the callback isn't called (e.g. manually disrupted) then the state machine won't proceed
+  * Resolved with the pause/resume buttons, by just pausing and re-resuming, you can get the robot out of the stuck state.
-* [ ] Add a "pause" button that pauses the painting execution without disrupting the state
+* [x] Add a "pause" button that pauses the painting execution without disrupting the state
 * [x] Update the gcode_webpage to display the "current line" more efficiently, because currently it's very slow to re-write the entire tex box each time
-* [ ] Figure out why sometimes one motor dies (probably because the phase wires are loose)
+* [x] Figure out why sometimes one motor dies (probably because the phase wires are loose)
+  * I think it was because the encoder was slipping.
+I remounted it more centered and more securely, so we'll see if it's resolved.
+  * Edit: found another issue which was that the phase wire screw terminals were loose.
+In particular, motor 3's middle phase wire melted the plastic and caused too much contact resistance error-ing out the Odrive.
+I needed to solder the phase wires to fix it.
+I tightened all the phase wires (many were very loose) so hopefully that resolves it.
+Lesson for the future: always make sure the phase wires are tight, and they may loosen over time so periodically check, especially if the motors are having intermittent connection issues.
-* [ ] Arm State-tracker to make sure the arm always goes through the appropriate intermediate configurations, e.g. if in "paint", go to "prep" before going to "home" or "dip".
+* [x] Arm State-tracker to make sure the arm always goes through the appropriate intermediate configurations, e.g. if in "paint", go to "prep" before going to "home" or "dip".
+* [x] Add ETA timer

+* pause button & manual override state button